About Us

 After Graduate School Robin returned to the Pacific Northwest and the world of horses.
 In 1983 she purchased Country Road and was successful in the Amateur Owner Jumpers through out the Northwest and Canada.
 With “Cowboy” Robin attended the International Competition at Spruce Meadows in Calgary Alberta over a period of seven years.
 Cowboy also competed in the International ring at Spruce Meadows with Robin’s Trainer Tami Masters and had many Grand Prix victories on the Northwest circuit.
 Through the years Robin has availed herself of numerous clinics with West Coast trainers John Turner, Joan Curtain, Braid Laird, Laura Tidball-Balisky, Jeff Campf and Mike Crooks just to name a few.

-Lured by the promise of year round showing and warm winters, Robin relocated Meridian Farm to Florida from August 2011 to May 2013.
+Lured by the promise of year round showing and warm winters, Robin relocated Meridian Farm to Florida from August 2011 to May 2013, and returned to Spokane where she has been teaching since.
 Robin enjoys teaching riders and training horses of all levels from beginner and green to those wishing to compete on the A circuit.